Frobeniusnorm/AcademicTextEstimator/README.md

 The red-yellow-green bar shows the academical estimation of the text, were green means academic, yellow neutral and red unacademic.
 There are two buttons:
 - *"compute"*: investigates every single lexical item and averages their academic *distribution score* and shows them in the statistic on the right.
 - *"compute only word classes"*: reduces every lexical item to its word class.
-The *distribution score* of the word classes depending on their frequencies will be averages according to the following, precalculated table:
+The *distribution score* of the word classes depending on their frequencies will be averaged according to the following, precalculated table:

   | Interjections | Pronouns | Adverbs | Conjunctions | Verbs | Nouns | Preposition | Adjectives |